-If the previous MCO or company preauthorized services we will honor the approval if the member calls [MCO insert number].
+If the previous MCO or company preauthorized services we will honor the approval if the member calls 1-800-730-8543 or 410-779-9359.
 Under Maryland law, insurers must provide a copy of the preauthorization within 10 days of the member's request.
 There is a time limit for how long we must honor this preauthorization.
-For all conditions other than pregnancy, the time limit is 90 days or until the course of treatment is completed, whichever is sooner.
+For all conditions other than pregnancy, the time limit is

+90 days or until the course of treatment is completed, whichever is sooner.
 The 90-day limit is measured from the date the member's coverage starts under the new plan.
 For pregnancy, the time limit lasts through the pregnancy and the first visit to a health practitioner after the baby is born.